paszu/3DSRepo/Part-5-(arm9loaderhax-&-Luma3DS).md

 14. "Exploiting arm9" should be nearly instant, if you get stuck restart and try again
 14. Select Full Install
 15. The installer will now install arm9loaderhax on your device (this is very fast)
-16. Your 3DS should reboot into the CakesFW menu.
+16. Your 3DS should reboot into the Luma3DS menu.
 If you get a black screen, [follow this troubleshooting guide](https://github.com/Plailect/Guide/wiki/Troubleshooting#ts_sys_a9lh).

-##### Section III - Configuring CakesFW
+##### Section III - Configuring Luma3DS

-17. Go to "Select Patches"
-15. Deactivate the "Enable EmuNAND" patch if it is active
-14. Activate the "Block FIRM partition updates" and "Disable Signature Checks" patches, then press Start to continue
-**(MAKE SURE YOU SELECT THE BLOCK FIRM PARTITION UPDATES PATCH OR THE NEXT SYSTEM UPDATE WILL BRICK YOU)**
-15. Select "More options"
-16. Select "Toggleable options"
-17. Select "Enable autoboot (Press L to enter the menu)"
+1. Use the A button and the D-Pad to turn on the following:
+ + "Autoboot SysNAND"
+ + "Use SysNAND FIRM as default (A9LH-only)"
+ + "Force A9LH detection"
+ + "Show current NAND in System Settings"
+ + "Show GBA boot screen in patched AGB_FIRM"
+2. If you are using a New 3DS, you should *also* enable the following:
+ + Toggle "New 3DS CPU" to "CLock+L2(x)" for improved game performance
-18. Press Start to continue
+2. Press Start to save and reboot
-19. Press B to get back to the Main Menu
-15. Select "Boot CFW" to enter CFW SysNAND

 ##### Section IV - Copying RedNAND data to SysNAND